github/docs/content/github/managing-security-vulnerabilities/about-github-security-advisories.md

 ### About {% data variables.product.prodname_security_advisories %}

-{% data reusables.security-advisory.disclosing-vulnerabilities %} For more information, see "[About disclosing vulnerabilities](/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities)."
+{% data reusables.security-advisory.disclosing-vulnerabilities %} For more information, see "[About coordinated disclosure of security vulnerabilities](/github/managing-security-vulnerabilities/about-coordinated-disclosure-of-security-vulnerabilities)."

 {% data reusables.security-advisory.security-advisory-overview %}